fatsecret-group/postman-fatsecret-apis/readme.md

 ![Variables](/images/variables.png)

-## Using OAuth 1.0 with FatSecret Platform API in Postman:
+## Using OAuth 1.0 with fatsecret Platform API in Postman:

 1. Navigate to API Reference (OAuth 1.0) section in postman.